 Pennsylvania with my husband and our three cats (actually we

-equipped with two kilns.
+most days.
 My work is in several area

 As a child, I was mesmerized by dance.
 I

 was fascinated by the difficult jumps and turns that the

 delicate dancers made look so easy, and the way they were lifted